 Take 3-5 CDC feathers and align the tips and tie in so that they form a wing that just overlaps the bend of the hook.

-Build up and neat thread head and whip finish and there you have it – the CDC F Fly.
+Cut off the ends.
+Build up a neat thread head over the top of the tips and whip finish and there you have it – the CDC F Fly.